 There's no disappointment quite like spending time using a hair tool just to discover the results on your hair are nothing like the images you've seen.
 It's worth spending time getting to know your hair's type and texture, especially if you have curly hair.
 This will make it so that you can exactly the results you anticipate when buying new items, because you know they're designed for you.

 Choosing styling tools that have various settings will help you get the look you want.
 And knowing what settings are right for your hair is vital, too.
-Celebrity hairstylist and the creator and CEO of The Beachwaver Co.
-Sarah Potempa says, "it's important to be educated on the right heat setting for your hair.
+It's important to be educated on the right heat setting for your hair.
 For example, if you have thick hair, you'll want to use a higher heat setting than someone with thin or fine hair.
-Adjusting the heat setting to your hair type will ensure that your curls hold!"

 Is titanium or ceramic better for hair?